-Current Daily Simulated Soil Moisture Conditions

-Based on soil moisture estimated for 31 July 2024

-These maps are based on Grid-to-Grid (G2G) hydrological model simulated soil moisture, expressed as an anomaly from the historical monthly mean.
+Current Daily Simulated Soil Moisture Conditions Based on soil moisture estimated for 31 January 2025 These maps are based on Grid-to-Grid (G2G) hydrological model simulated soil moisture, expressed as an anomaly from the historical monthly mean.
 To highlight areas that are particularly wet or dry, the soil moisture anomaly is presented relative to historical extremes.
 These maps are not a forecast; rather an indication of current conditions.
 Soil moisture will often look similar to total storage (shown on the previous slide), since total storage comprises both soil moisture and storage in the saturated zone.
+SUMMARY: Soil moisture levels are now higher (wetter) than normal in most of England and Wales but are typical for the time of year in north-east England and much of Scotland.